 It’s a little-known fact that the first plastic surgery organization in the US was the American Association of Oral Surgeons, founded in 1921, which understood that dealing with facial aging required a detailed understanding of not just the soft tissues, but also the bones and teeth that support them.
 The American Association of Oral Surgeons (AAOS) required that all members have degrees both as medical doctors and as dentists.
 The current organization of plastic surgeons, the American Society of Plastic and Reconstructive Surgeons, renamed as the American Association of Plastic Surgeons in 1999, was founded by two doctors who were not accepted as members of the AAOS.
 Partly as a result of this, plastic surgeons have always underestimated the impact of bones and teeth on the changes that occur as we get older.

-But if you want to achieve a natural youthful appearance that reflects how you truly looked when younger, it’s crucial that you understand this relation and work to replace the losses of bone and teeth, which can be done using dental implants with varying denture implant options or the Denture Fountain of Youth™, which uses neuromuscular dentistry to achieve proper denture fit.
+But if you want to achieve a natural youthful appearance that reflects how you truly looked when younger, it’s crucial that you understand this relation and work to replace the losses of bone and teeth, which can be done using dental implants with varying denture implant options or the Denture Fountain of Youth™.

 To learn more about the Denture Fountain of Youth™ in Rockland County, please call (845) 627-7645 or email B & D Dental Excellence for an appointment with a denture dentist in West Nyack.